 Your Tumblr blog reflects you, sure, and it might be fantastic in your eyes, but does it really need to be as eclectic as you are?
 Probably not, and your personal Facebook profile would probably be better suited for that.
 Giving your Tumblr a focus and assembling content around a central theme gives it more intrigue.
 Also, spending a little time on a design that complements the content within will keep people coming back for more.

 Find your niche

-The best Tumblr blogs are those that avoid meandering across the board when it comes to topics.
+The best Tumblr accounts are those that avoid meandering across the board when it comes to topics.
 Choose something that interests you, something you can write or post about at length, and one that you think others will find interesting as well.
 Refrain from making it too specific — unless you desire the short-lived viral approach — but don’t make it all-encompassing either.
-Cooking, photography, and fashion blogs are perfect examples of topics providing focus without being overly restrictive.
+Cooking, photography, and fashion blogs are perfect examples of topics that provide focus without being overly restrictive.

 Spruce it up

 Although Tumblr’s default themes are perfectly suitable for a melange of blogs and casual users, consider opting for a premium theme, as it will likely give you a visual leg up on the competition and open the door for greater creativity.
 Try not to pick something too staggering in terms of color and design, but don’t select a theme with absolutely no visual hook or appeal — or one that seems to contradict the content inside (like a photo-centric theme for a blog with a lot of written word, for example).

 Most themes allow for customization without coding, so you can alter textures and background elements using drag-and-drop interfaces and simple color palettes without knowing how to properly code.
 Additionally, think about your chosen username and how it reflects on your blog.
 Is it catchy, professional, or relevant to your blog’s focus?
 You might want to consider a domain name, too.
 Tumblr allows you to link your own domain to your blog.